 Real emergencies survive a 60-second pause.
 Scams die in that minute.
 Anyone — family, boss, vendor, "tech support," "the IRS" — pressuring you to act now without verification is, by default, suspect.
 The smartest move under pressure is the slowest one.

-Most of the big losses (Hong Kong $25M, Arup $35M) happened because there was no policy-level requirement for callback verification on unusual transfers.
+The biggest known loss — the 2024 case where an employee at the engineering firm Arup wired about $25M after a video call where every "colleague" was a deepfake — happened because there was no policy-level requirement for callback verification on unusual transfers.
 Add the rule: any change in account details, any large transfer, any unusual approval — requires a callback on a known number.
 Ten minutes of friction prevents seven-figure losses.